-Students must complete two written projects during the Family Medicine Clerkship.
+Students must complete three written projects during the Family Medicine Clerkship.
 These must be submitted to the Family Medicine Education Director by the end of the Clerkship via the Blackboard site.
-Students are encouraged to review projects and with the regional campus Clerkship Director.
+Students are encouraged to review projects and with the regional campus Clerkship Director and required to send a copy of each project to the Clerkship Director by the due date. .